 Apps & WiFi

-WiFi Assist: Many phones now have a feature called 'WiFi Assist' that uses your cellular data if they encounter poor WiFi.
+WiFi Assist: Some phones have a feature called 'WiFi Assist' that uses your cellular data if they encounter poor WiFi.
 This can unintentionally chew through your data.
 We recommend turning this feature OFF.

 - Here's more information: “Wi-Fi Assist” Improves Your Life, May Eat Into Your Data Plan

 A lot of apps, unless they are specifically designed for mobile usage, are built with the assumption that data is unlimited.
 Even when they appear to be idle, some apps are actually burning through data in the background - downloading updates, content that you may never even view, or even updating advertising for quicker display later.
 Be careful of what you leave running in the background!

 If you have a WiFi hotspot that is powered by cellular data, you need to be extra careful about lurking data hogs on your phones and tablets.
 A lot of mobile apps are conservative if they know they are on cellular data, but they have no way to know that your WiFi network is actually cellular powered.
 Many apps save their uploading and downloading for the first hint of WiFi, and there might be a backlog waiting the next time you connect to a WiFi network.

 Tracking Your Data Usage

 To determine how much data you use, and avoid surprise overages or accidental account suspensions, you need to keep on top of your data usage.
 Most internet providers give their customers a way to check usage directly with them – either via a customer login account online, an app, or sending a text message on smartphones.
 Check with your carrier for instructions on how to do this for each of your devices.